JohnathonKoster/collector/readme.md

 #### `git.cone` (`config/git.php` config file) or `GIT_CLONE` (`.env` file)

-The `clone` setting is used to clone versions of the [`laravel/framework`]http://github.com/laravel/framework) for the Collector utility.
+The `clone` setting is used to specify the command that is used to clone versions of the [`laravel/framework`]http://github.com/laravel/framework) for the Collector utility.
 You can customize this command to suite your specific environment, but it __must__ accomplish the following tasks:

 * Clone the requested framework version into the correct temporary directory.